 The Intrepid Museum in NYC has quite the collection of aircraft, including the famed Concorde Alpha Delta G-BOAD.
 While British Airways stopped using them commercially in 2003, a round-trip ticket from New York to London would have cost you upwards of $10,000, so getting up close and personal in this exhibit is far more wallet-friendly.
 Sign up for the tour to get the full effect; the Intrepid Museum limits the number of visitors who get to view the inside each day to preserve the integrity of this fantastic craft.

 If you're looking to enhance your experience with a little rough-and-tumble, hands-on engagement, try one of their simulators.
 Check out Stories of the Intrepid, where you'll feel like you're part of the flight crew, narrowly missing enemy fire and dodging shots at every turn.
 If you've always wanted to fly a jet plane, check out G-Force Encounter.
 With 360 degrees of movement, you'll feel as though you're truly soaring thousands of feet above the ground.

 Intrepid Sea, Air & Space Museum Pricing & Passes

 Tickets for the Intrepid Museum are $24 for children, $31 for seniors 65 and older, and $33 for adults.
-Keep in mind that if you're a New York City resident, you'll get a special discount rate, so be sure to keep your ID handy.
 If you're visiting New York (or just have the urge to explore your home city a little more), check out the New York CityPASS to save a bundle on NYC's top-rated attractions.
 Whether you've got a penchant for wartime vessels or have always wondered what it would be like to soar through the clouds in a screaming jet, a trip to the Intrepid Sea, Air & Space Museum will be well worth your time.